totaldebug/totaldebug.uk/_posts/2021-11-10-cookiecutter-automate-project-creation.md

 For a python package you would have another subdirectory with the package name this would usually be the **{% raw %}{{ cookiecutter.project_slug }}/{{ cookiecutter.project_slug }}{% endraw %}** directory.

-This is the minumum required file structure, you can then add as required for your projects, or copy an existing template and amend the areas that you require.
+This is the minimum required file structure, you can then add as required for your projects, or copy an existing template and amend the areas that you require.

 ## cookiecutter.json